kershrita/Human-Activity-Recognition/README.md

 4. Make sure that you have installed nesscessary ESP8266 NodeMCU board and libraries [[Adafruit_MPU6050](Libraries/Adafruit_MPU6050.rar), [Adafruit_SSD1306](Libraries/Adafruit_SSD1306.rar)].
 5. Assemble the circuit according to this figure.
 ![Circuit Diagram](Images/HAR%20Circuit.jpg)
+6. Components
+	- 1 * ESP8266 NodeMCU
+	- 1 * MPU-6050 Module
+	- 1 * TP4056 Charger Module
+	- 1 * 3.7V Battery
+	- 1 * Voltage Regulator
+	- 1 * LED
+	- 1 * 220 Ohms Resistor
+	- 1 * Switch
+	- 1 * Power Jack

-6. Connect ESP8266 NodeMCU to the computer then upload the code.
+7. Connect ESP8266 NodeMCU to the computer then upload the code.
-7. Place the device in this area.
+8. Place the device in this area.

 ![Area](Images/area.png)

-8. Open Serial Monitor, enter the sample label.
+9. Open Serial Monitor, enter the sample label.
 There is a time delay 5 seconds to do the activity to collect sensor readings for this activity.
-9. Repeat this cycle until you collect your desired samples.
+10. Repeat this cycle until you collect your desired samples.
-10. Copy the output from the serial monitor then past it in a text notepad and save the file.
+11. Copy the output from the serial monitor then past it in a text notepad and save the file.

 ### 2. Data Pre-processing & Model Training